CURRENT OPEN POSITIONS

 - Writing and editing ancillary copy as assigned.

 - Assisting in design and production tasks.

 - Basic text and image file administration, including e-mail correspondence

-Intern applications are due May 12, 2017, with an anticipated start date of June 1, 2017.
-The internship concludes the week of August 31, 2017.
-While this is a volunteer position, interns will receive a small honorarium upon completion of their three-month term.
+Intern applications are due May 20, 2019, with an anticipated start date of June 6, 2019.
+The internship concludes August 30, 2019.
+The intern receives a $500 honorarium upon completion of their three-month term and additional per-article payments are available to superior writers.
 Candidates should submit a cover letter, a writing sample and/or design portfolio, and a résumé with three references via e-mail to Jason A. Smith, editor, Wisconsin People & Ideas.